guidonguido/wa2-lab5/README.md

 * Alessio Chiolo - 277934
 * Alessandro Lucani - 281755

+## How to change DB connection settings

+Connection settings are stored into the `.env` file, simply change the desired settings.

 ## How to Test the Application with GraphiQL

 Launch the npm application and connect to `[localhost:3000/graphql](http://localhost:3000/graphql)`.